sandervandevelde/proefrit/README.md

 ![](https://github.com/tmnl-iot/proefrit/blob/master/images/ocean_connect_screenshot2.png)

-9. You will see a service and device template which is already created for you, this will only transport RAW data from your device to the API.
+9. In some cases there will be a service and device template which was already created for you (during workshop or other event), this will only transport RAW data from your device to the API.

->If you want to create your own device and service templates (for example to transfer different data types) use the upload button to upload a zip file containing your service and device template (this zip file needs to contain the files devicetype-capability.json and servicetype-capability.json both in the appropriate folder).
+10. If there is no template, you must upload your own device and service templates (for example to transfer different data types).
+Use the upload button to upload a zip file containing your service and device template (this zip file needs to contain the files devicetype-capability.json and servicetype-capability.json both in the appropriate folder).
 This will define which kind of devices you will use and which kind of data they will transmit.

-Please make sure that the filename is in the right format: devicetype\_manufacturer\_model.zip and that you use exactly the same names in your Set Device Info API call!
+Please make sure that the filename is in the right format: devicetype_manufacturer_model.zip

+An example ZIP file can be found on the Github repository, in the folder ([/device templates]).

->Specific details on how to create your own device and service templates can be found in Huawei IoT Platform Interworking Guide for NB-IoT.doc (available in the repository)
+Specific details on how to create your own device and service templates can be found in Huawei IoT Platform Interworking Guide for NB-IoT.doc (available in the repository)

 If your devices are able to make a network attach and send the raw data, the final steps are to retrieve this data via the North API.